 The Company files income tax returns in the United States as a C-Corporation, and in several state jurisdictions and in the United Kingdom.
-The Company's subsidiary, Uniroyal, is a limited liability company (LLC) for federal and state income tax purposes and as such, its income, losses, and credits are allocated to its members.
+The Company's subsidiary, Uniroyal, is a limited liability company (LLC) for federal and state income tax purposes and as such, its income, losses, and credits are to its members.
 The Company made the acquisition of Uniroyal through UEPH, a limited liability corporation, which issued preferred ownership interests to the sellers that provide for quarterly dividends.
 Uniroyal's taxable income is allocated entirely to UEPH as its sole member and since it is a pass-through entity, this income less the dividends paid to the sellers of Uniroyal is reported on the Company's tax return.
 The taxable income applicable to the dividends for the preferred ownership interests is reported to the sellers who report it on their respective individual tax returns.

-On December 22, 2017, the U.S. government enacted the Tax Cuts and Jobs Act (the "Tax Act"), which significantly changes existing U.S. tax laws that affect the Company's business.
-These changes include, but are not limited to, reducing the U.S. federal corporate tax rate, imposing a one-time transition tax on deemed repatriation of deferred foreign income and changing rules related to uses and limitations of net operating loss carryforwards created in tax years beginning after December 31, 2017.
-The Tax Act requires the Company to incur a one-time transition tax on deferred foreign income not previously subject to U.S. income tax at a rate of 15.5% for foreign accumulated earnings held in cash, cash equivalents and certain other net current assets, and 8% on the remaining accumulated earnings.
-The Tax Act also reduces the U.S. federal corporate tax rate from 35% to 21% effective January 1, 2018.
+On December 22, 2017, the U.S. government enacted the Tax Cuts and Jobs Act (the "Tax Act"), which significantly changed existing U.S. tax laws that affect the Company's business.
+These changes included, but were not limited to, reducing the U.S. federal corporate tax rate, imposing a one-time transition tax on deemed repatriation of deferred foreign income and changing rules related to uses and limitations of net operating loss carryforwards created in tax years beginning after December 31, 2017.
+The Tax Act required the Company to incur a one-time transition tax on deferred foreign income not previously subject to U.S. income tax at a rate of 15.5% for foreign accumulated earnings held in cash, cash equivalents and certain other net current assets, and 8% on the remaining accumulated earnings.
+The Tax Act also reduced the U.S. federal corporate tax rate from 35% to 21% effective January 1, 2018.

-Based on guidance issued by the SEC, the Company must reflect the income tax effects of those aspects of the Tax Act for which the accounting is known, record a provisional estimate for those aspects of the Tax Act for which the accounting is incomplete but a reasonable estimate is determinable or, if a reasonable estimate is not determinable, continue to apply the tax laws that were in effect immediately before the enactment of the Tax Act.
+Based on guidance issued by the SEC, the Company was required to reflect the income tax effects of those aspects of the Tax Act for which the accounting was known, record a provisional estimate for those aspects of the Tax Act for which the accounting was incomplete but a reasonable estimate was determinable or, if a reasonable estimate was not determinable, continue to apply the tax laws that were in effect immediately before the enactment of the Tax Act.

-The Company has reported provisional amounts for the income tax effects of the Tax Act for which the accounting is incomplete but a reasonable estimate could be determined, including applying the lower corporate tax rate to deferred tax assets and provisioning for the one-time transition tax on deferred foreign income.
+For the year ended December 31, 2017, the Company reported provisional amounts for the income tax effects of the Tax Act for which the accounting was incomplete but a reasonable estimate could be determined, including applying the lower corporate tax rate to deferred tax assets and provisioning for the one-time transition tax on deferred foreign income.
 Based on a continued analysis of the estimates and further guidance and interpretations on the application of the law, additional revisions may occur throughout the allowable measurement period, which is no more than one year beyond the Tax Act enactment date.
+No material revisions were made to the amounts reported for the income tax effects of the Tax Act for the year ended December 31, 2017.

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended December 31, 2017 and January 1, 2017
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended December 30, 2018 and December 31, 2017

-The provision (benefit) for income taxes for the years ended December 31, 2017 and January 1, 2017 were:
+The provision (benefit) for income taxes for the years ended December 30, 2018 and December 31, 2017 were: